Best place to find information and services that your council provides...

 Yes, you can share your bin with a neighbour if you wish.
 The bin will be charged to one resident and will be collected from that property only.

 Yes.
-The garden waste collection will be suspended during December, January and February.
+The garden waste collection will be suspended over the winter period.

 There's no evidence to suggest that we'll see any increase in fly-tipping.
 We have spoken to other councils that have introduced similar schemes and they've seen no increase.
 We'll monitor this issue closely and any reports of fly-tipping will be looked into.

-If the garden waste materials are placed into your green wheeled bin, then you would still need to subscribe to the kerbside collection service.
+If the garden waste materials are placed into your green wheelie bin, then you will still need to subscribe to the kerbside collection service.
 Alternatively, you can ask your gardener or the person who carries out the work for you to take the garden waste away and dispose of it responsibly – but they may charge you to do so.
-If you pay your gardener they cannot take the waste to one of our community recycling centres as the waste will be classed as trade waste when they remove it from your property.
+If you pay your gardener, they cannot take the waste to one of our community recycling centres as the waste will be classed as trade waste when they remove it from your property.

 Remember, householders are required by law to check that anyone removing waste from their property is authorised to do so.
 Householders who do not take reasonable measures to check that operators are legitimate waste carriers could be liable to a fine.